Fire Art Guidelines

 Safety Perimeter

 An appropriate audience safety perimeter (and performer’s safety zone if applicable) shall be established well in advance of flame effects operation, and must be approved by FAST.
-Because of the variety of artwork that incorporates flame effects, a member of FAST will help you determine the correct perimeter distance.
+Because of the variety of artworks that incorporate flame effects, a member of FAST will help you determine the correct perimeter distance.

 In any case, a 20′ zone around the flame effects must be kept free of all combustible or flammable materials, and nothing should overhang this zone.